vmware-tanzu/velero/site/content/docs/main/hooks.md

 ## Hook Example with fsfreeze

-We are going to walk through using both pre and post hooks for freezing a file system.
+This examples walks you through using both pre and post hooks for freezing a file system.
 Freezing the file system is useful to ensure that all pending disk I/O operations have completed prior to taking a snapshot.

-We will be using [examples/nginx-app/with-pv.yaml][2] for this example.
+This example uses [examples/nginx-app/with-pv.yaml][2].
 Follow the [steps for your provider][3] to setup this example.

 ### Annotations